Information about the Governing Body

 Monitoring the school’s performance and progress against those targets

 Supporting and challenging the Head Teacher to ensure pupils are achieving their full educational potential

 Overseeing the school’s financial performance to ensure value for money spent.

-Governors are not involved in the day to day running of the school, but at Marshgate we have a link governor scheme where a governor will follow a particular year group.
+Governors are not involved in the day-to-day running of the school, but at Marshgate we have a link governor scheme where a governor will follow a particular year group.
 This ensures that the governing body keeps in touch with how the school operates and how pupils are taught.
 We also have link Curriculum Governors.

 You will find on this page a list of all of the current governors along with our photos, minutes of previous meetings and details of committee membership.
 Take a look at our photos to see what we look like and keep an eye out for us at school events, we are often there and always enjoy the opportunity to meet you.

-The Governing body meets four times a year.
+The Governing body meets six times a year.
 Please see the calendar for the forthcoming full governing body meeting dates.
 The minutes from these meetings are added below once they have been approved by the governing body.
 In addition, there are three main sub-committees, which also meet twice each term: